citp/privacy-policy-historical/k/ko/koo/koobits.com.md

-> *The following text is extracted and transformed from the koobits.com privacy policy that was archived on 2012-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505034412id_/http%3A//www.koobits.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the koobits.com privacy policy that was archived on 2012-09-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120919225346id_/http%3A//edu.koobits.com/privacy) for the most accurate reproduction.*

-#
+# KooBits EDU - Privacy Policy

+KooBits EDU Privacy Policy

 Last modified: December 20, 2010

-At KooBits, we recognize that privacy and intellectual property rights are very important.
-This Privacy Policy applies to all products, services and websites offered by KooBits Pte Ltd or its affiliated companies, collectively known as KooBits’ “services”.
+At KooBits, we recognize that privacy and intellectual property rights are important to our users.
+This Privacy Policy applies to all products, services and websites offered by KooBits Pte Ltd or its affiliated companies, such as [top school exam papers](https://web.archive.org/) or [Singapore math worksheets](https://web.archive.org/singaporemath), collectively known as KooBits' "services".
-Should you have any questions regarding this Privacy Policy, please feel free to contact us through our website or write to us at:
-KooBits @ Personal e-Motion Pte Ltd
-26 Boon Lay Way
-#01-77 Tradehub 21
-Singapore 609970

 KooBits processes personal information only for the purposes described in this Privacy Policy including:
-  ●   Providing our services, including the display of customized content and advertising,   and the recommendation of resources to our users;
+  •   Providing our services, including the display of customized content and advertising,   and the recommendation of resources to our users;
-  ●   Auditing, research and analysis in order to maintain, protect and improve our services;
+  •   Auditing, research and analysis in order to maintain, protect and improve our services;
   ●   Ensuring the technical functionality of our network;
   ●   Protecting the rights or property of KooBits or our users; and
   ●   Developing new services.